Opinion: Data centre operations must become more standardised

 Not coincidentally, they were both leaders in various standards bodies that developed some of the networking and computing standards still in place today.
 They understood that standardisation was important in this emerging industry in order to make the most of it.

-Data centres as business drivers
+Data Centers as business drivers

-Flash forward to today and for many companies, their data centres are crucial to most any business endeavour.
-And I don’t mean just the companies that are built on technology, like Facebook or Google, but any financial institution, retailer, manufacturer and on and on.
+Flash forward to today and for many companies, their data centers are crucial to most any business endeavour.
+And I don't mean just the companies that are built on technology, like Facebook or Google, but any financial institution, retailer, manufacturer and on and on.
 They all must meet customer demands for new digital experiences.

 As this evolution was happening, the status and responsibilities of CIOs were also changing.

-With data centres being crucial to business profit and loss, CIOs must now be a partner in all strategic decisions.
-They’re no longer simply taking orders from the business, but are sitting with the rest of the executive team.
+With data centers being crucial to business profit and loss, CIOs must now be a partner in all strategic decisions.
+They're no longer simply taking orders from the business, but are sitting with the rest of the executive team.

 They're even taking on the responsibility to ensure the rest of the C-suite is tech-savvy and can understand the opportunities IT presents.